Hawthorne001/Quaternion/README.md

 ### Requirements

-Quaternion 0.0.96 needs Qt version 6.2 or higher, with 5.15 provided as interim for compatibility (6.0, 6.1 are not supported).
+Quaternion 0.0.97 needs Qt version 6.4 or higher.

 ### Linux
 Quaternion is packaged for many distributions, including various versions of Debian, Ubuntu and OpenSUSE, as well as Arch Linux, NixOS and FreeBSD.
 A pretty comprehensive list can be found at [Repology](https://repology.org/project/quaternion/versions).
-Popular distributions satisfying the mentioned Qt requirement are Debian 11 (Bullseye), Ubuntu 22.04 (jammy), Fedora 35, OpenSUSE Leap 15.4, anything newer than that should be fine, too.
+Popular distributions satisfying the mentioned Qt requirement are Debian 12 (Bookworm), Ubuntu 24.04 (noble), Fedora 39, OpenSUSE Leap 15.6; anything newer than that should be fine, too.

+On top of the Quaternion package, you should not normally need to install anything in addition;
+if something is not working due to a missing dependency, it's a bug in the package - please report it to your distribution's Quaternion packager, _not_ to this repository.

 There are also flatpaks for Quaternion available from Flathub.
 To install, use: